haoyangofficial/haoyangofficial.github.io/_pages/cv.md

 Research Experience
 ======
 * Fall 2024: MdaCD
-  * Wrote a paper named **Multimodal Difference Augmentation Learning for Remote Sensing Change Detection**, which is under review.
+  * Wrote a paper named **Multimodal Difference Augmentation Learning for Remote Sensing Change Detection**, which is submitted to TGRS and under review.
   * Employed a CLIP-Guided Masking process to conceal regions that are highly unlikely to change and subsequently generated text prompts.
   * Developed a Multimodal Fusion and Difference Augmentation process to enhance the discrepancy between visual and textual information, facilitating differential feature learning and improving the accuracy of change detection.
   * **Supervisor**:&emsp; [Asso.
 Prof. Zhiyu JIANG](https://iopen.nwpu.edu.cn/info/1251/1077.htm)